JunnoY/junnoy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: MSc. in Advanced Computing at Imperial College London
+subtitle: MSc. student in Advanced Computing at Imperial College London

 profile:
   align: right